 Nora dug into her daughter’s eyes with her own.
 Caroline surmised that her mother realized that she had pushed too hard.
 Nora patted her arm and relented.
 “We’ll deal with that later.”
 But, Caroline knew the issue was not dead.
 Her mother would pursue it relentlessly.

 Their conversation was interrupted when a short but authoritative-looking man dressed in khakis, a blue shirt and red tie and cloaked in a knee length white coat entered.
 His stethoscope was draped horizontally around his neck.
 “Good morning,” he said.
 “I’m Dr. Hobson.
 Are you,” he referred to clipboard he’d retrieved from the holder outside the door.
 “Mrs. Clivio?”

 Caroline frowned your, but chose not to correct him.
 “Yes,” she replied with a single nod.

 “Peter experienced a breathing episode today?”

 “Yes.
 I forgot his inhaler at home.”
 Caroline shot a glance at her mother whose brow crinkled deeply.
-“A pharmacist at the Smith’s Family Pharmacy helped me and gave him two puffs of albuterol.
+“A pharmacist at the Alliance Pharmacy helped me and gave him two puffs of albuterol.
 He called the paramedics who brought him here.”